Work and study in Japan under JPEPA (Caregiver and Nurse)

 To be a JPEPA candidate – is a good opportunity because of many reasons but is also accompanied by great deal of draw backs.

 (faces have been blurred for privacy purposes)

-Japan training center
+Japan training center (Osaka)

-- The hiring process is impressive.
+- The hiring process is organize.

 - Everything is FREE.
-Japan government render its full assistance during the candidates Japanese language training all the way until a candidate will be able to pass the Japan licensure exam for nurse or caregiver.
+Japan government render its full assistance during the candidate’s Japanese language training all the way until a candidate will be able to pass the Japan licensure exam for nurse or caregiver.

 - Few months of plain Japanese language study conducted at TESDA prior to arrival in Japan for another Language study.
 ALL FREE, transportation, medical examination and with ALLOWANCE.

 - If you passed the medical exam while in the Philippines, the papers like visa, work permit and travel itineraries will be processed by the staff of JICWELS or the facilitators.
 Everything is spontaneous.